ankitverma31/todo-list/README.md

 .DS_Store
 ```

+**Why we ignore these:**
+- **node_modules/**: Large folder containing all dependencies (can be reinstalled with `npm install`)
+- **.env**: Contains sensitive information like passwords and API keys
+- **.DS_Store**: macOS system file that should not be in version control

 ### Step 6: Setup MongoDB Atlas

+**What is MongoDB Atlas?** MongoDB Atlas is a cloud-based database service that hosts your MongoDB database.
+It's free to start and eliminates the need to install and maintain a local database.

 1. Go to https://www.mongodb.com/cloud/atlas
 2. Create a free account and sign in